I Am Sober is a free app that helps you get some control back in your life.

 What are heroin cravings like?

 Heroin withdrawal is notoriously rough.
 The first 1-3 days are the peak and therefore the most severe.
-This can include depression, hypertension, a rapid heart rate, depressed or impaired breathing, muscle spasms as well as increased anxiety and other symptoms.
+This can include depression, hypertension, a rapid heart rate, cramps, fever and chills, nausea and vomiting, muscle spasms as well as increased anxiety and insomnia.

 Everyone who is addicted to a substance and goes through withdrawal experiences cravings.
 Whether you are detoxing from alcohol, cocaine, nicotine, or heroin- cravings are completely natural.

 During acute withdrawal is when the most intense heroin cravings will be experienced.
-Some people stay in this period for longer than others, but the general time frame ranges from around six weeks to six months.
+Some people stay in this period for longer than others, but the general time frame ranges from around 3-6 days.

-After this, cravings become less frequent and less intense.
-However, someone who was once addicted to heroin may experience cravings for the rest of their life.
+After acute withdrawal and PAWS, cravings become less frequent and less intense.
+However, someone who was once addicted to heroin may experience cravings off and on for the rest of their life.
 Or they may stop experiencing cravings after a few months of sobriety.
 Everyone is different.
 This is why active recovery is so important.

 How to stop heroin cravings with medication

-When you use a drug like heroin, your brain is literally rewired to focus only on the drug.
-This obsession can be overwhelming and is a leading cause of relapse.
+When you use a drug like heroin, your brain is literally rewired to focus on the drug.
+This obsession can be overwhelming.
+Cravings are a leading cause of readdiction.

-Implementing medication-assisted treatment (MAT) jnto your recovery plan can be a true game-changer.
+Implementing medications to help you stay sober (Addiction psychopharmacology) jnto your recovery plan can be a true game-changer.

-Many people misunderstand MAT and believe that using a medication to get sober is essentially replacing one addiction with another.
+Many people misunderstand addiction psychopharmacology and believe that using a medication to get sober is essentially replacing one addiction with another.

 This is not the case.

 Yes, heroin is a highly addictive substance.
-However, the medications that can help curb heroin cravings are only prescribed- and only needed- for a short period of time.
+However, the medications that can help curb heroin cravings not addictive.
+In other words, you don’t take these medications to get high.

 While some have the potential to be abused, this is rarely the case.
 Additionally, one of the most common medications, Naltrexone, has no abuse potential at all.

-The three most popular medications used to curb heroin cravings are Naltrexone (Vivitrol), Buprenorphine (Suboxone), and Methadone.
+The three most popular medications used to curb heroin cravings are Naltrexone (which comes both as a pill and in a once a month injection called Vivitrol), Buprenorphine, and Methadone.

-Buprenorphine (Suboxone): Buprenorphine, known by its brand name Suboxone, is a partial agonist taken in either oral tablet or dissolvable film form.
+Buprenorphine: Buprenorphine, often known by one of its brand names, Suboxone, binds very tightly to the mu opioid receptor and partially stimulates it, thereby reducing cravings and withdrawal symptoms.
+Buprenorphine comes as either an oral tablet or as a dissolvable film that patients put under their tongue or on the inside of their cheek.
 It should be taken daily.
-As a partial agonist, Buprenorphine activates opioid receptors in the brain, but not to the same level as opioid agonists.
+As a partial agonist (receptor stimulator), Buprenorphine activates opioid receptors in the brain, but not to the same level as opioid agonists.

-Methadone: Methadone is also an opioid agonist, but is slow-acting.
-It is in liquid form and should be taken daily under supervision.
-However, it is only available through a certified opioid treatment program (OTP).
-It was one of the original medications used to treat heroin use disorder and is still an effective option today.
+Methadone: Methadone is also an opioid agonist, but is long-acting.
+It is the most effective treatment for opioid use disorder.
+It generally comes as a liquid.
+Patients initially take methadone daily at a certified opioid treatment program (OTP) under supervision.
+It was one of the original medications used to treat opioid use disorder and is still an effective option today.

 Can I use CBD to stop my cravings?